Sahebganj: Modern Period

 The entire Santal Pargana along with portions of the present Hazaribagh, Munger, Jamui, Lakhisarai, Begusarai, Saharsa, a part of Purnia and Bhagalpur, districts was termed as "Jungle Terai" by the English on assumption of Diwani in Sept.
 1763 from Shah Alam II at Allahabad after the Allahabad Treaty.
 The victory at Plassey made British master of the then Bengal which contained the present Sahibganj District.
 In Santal Pargana, they were up against a band of simple but determined opponents, the Paharias.
 Paharias were lovers of freedom and could not tolerate any intruder in their homeland.
 The English were very much concerned and Warren Hastings the Governor General of India organized a special corps of 800 men in 1772 to curb the Paharias.
 The corps was put under the command of Captain Brooke, who was appointed the Military Governor of the Jungle terai.
 As a direct consequence of the Santal Hul or Rebellion of 1854–55 led by Sido and Kanu brothers Santal Pargana has been created as a separate district in 1855 by ceding portions of Bhagalpur (which is now in Bihar) and Birbhum (which is now in West Bengal) district.
+Rai Bahadur Jamuna Das Choudhury was a businessman, philanthropist, and public figure associated with Sahibganj during the early twentieth century.
+Descended from a Marwari merchant family that established commercial interests in Sahibganj after migrating from Khetri, Rajasthan, he was involved in trade and industry across eastern India.
+He served as Vice-Chairman of the Sahibganj Municipality and supported a number of charitable and religious initiatives, including educational institutions, dharamshalas, and the Laxmi Narayan Temple in Sahibganj.
+In recognition of his public service, he was conferred the title of Rai Bahadur by the Government of India in 1936.
+Contemporary accounts describe him as one of the prominent civic and commercial figures in the history of Sahibganj.
 The 1942 movement also spread to entire Santal Pargana division, for that matter in Sahibganj and on 11 August 1942 a general strike was observed.
 On 12 August 1942 a procession was taken out at Godda and soon the entire district was aflame.
 Thus the district of Santal Pargana marched hand-in-hand with other parts of the State in the protracted struggle for country's freedom which resulted on 15 August 1947 in the end of slavery.